dminear/ayso55.org/registration.md

 If you are having problems, please feel free to contact the eAYSO help center by sending an email to eaysosupport@ayso.org or by calling 866-588-2976.

+Updated eAYSO Call Center Hours

+Starting Saturday, Mar.
+7, the eAYSO Call Center will start its 2015 registration extended hour schedule; the extended coverage will be available until Aug.
+29 (unless otherwise noted).

+The hours of operation will be (all times are Pacific time):
+* Monday - Friday: 8:00 a.m. to 5:00 p.m.
+* Saturday: 6:00 a.m. to 3:00 p.m.
+* Sunday: 8:00 a.m. to 12:00 p.m.
+(March 8-Aug.
+2)

 ### Refunds:

 Email [refunds@ayso55.org](mailto:refunds@ayso55.org) or let the registrar know of your refund request.
 You can also call 714-585-3161 to get more information.